Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Contactless payments are becoming more popular, especially in the wake of the COVID-19 pandemic.
-Setting up Apple Pay for your business can give your businesses another way to safely take payments.
+Setting up Apple Pay gives your business another way to safely take payments.
 To get started, make sure your point-of-sale (POS) software and hardware are up-to-date.

 Apple Pay is built on near-field communication (NFC) technology — a protocol between two electronic devices spaced less than 1.5 inches apart.
-This technology enables contactless payments, so confirm that your POS system is NFC capable.
+This technology enables contactless payments, so first you need to confirm that your POS system is NFC capable.

 Here’s how to set up Apple Pay in your store: